Cross-country skiing at the 2002 Winter Olympics – Men's 30 kilometre freestyle mass start

 The men's 30 kilometre freestyle mass start cross-country skiing competition at the 2002 Winter Olympics in Salt Lake City, United States, was held on 9 February at Soldier Hollow.

 All skiers started at once, making it the first mass start in cross-country skiing in Olympic history.
-The defending Olympic champion was the Finnish Mika Myllylä, who won in Nagano, but the 30 kilometre event was held in an interval start.
+The defending Olympic champion was the Finnish Mika Myllylä, who won in Nagano, but the 30 kilometre event was held in an interval start and in classical style.